dialite/math-magic-react-setup/README.md

 # 📖 Math Magician <a name="about-project"></a>

 > Math-magic project is a Single Page Application (SPA) created with React that allows users to Make simple calculations and Read a random math-related quote.
 It is simple and easy to use.
+Enjoy it!
 > ![calcul](https://user-images.githubusercontent.com/57562869/128854718-9eef3b78-0226-4c17-a049-bcdc487c4d91.png)

 ## 🛠 Built With <a name="built-with"></a>